A simple and efficient model for epidemic control on multiplex networks: Introduction

 \section{Introduction}

 An outbreak of a new disease, such as the bubonic plague pandemic in the 14th century \cite{gould_book}, the 1918 influenza pandemic \cite{taubenberger06}, and the recent outbreak of severe acute respiratory syndrome \cite{chan-yeung03}, has been a large threat throughout human history.
 Despite great advances in medical science and pharmacology, immediate use of an effective vaccine or antiviral drug is not always possible when {\it new} infectious diseases emerge.
 For example, due to the absence of vaccines or antiviral drugs for new severe acute respiratory coronavirus 2 (SARS-CoV-2) during the early stage of the coronavirus disease 2019 (COVID-19) pandemic, more than 172 million people have been infected and has caused more than 3.7 million deaths until March 2021 \cite{coronaboard}.
-Thus, finding an efficient NPI is crucial to mitigate the pandemic situation for new emerging diseases.
+Thus, finding an efficient non-pharmaceutical intervention (NPI) is crucial to mitigate the pandemic situation for new emerging diseases.

 The best NPI for a new disease is a perfect lockdown, under which all individuals are strictly isolated.
 For example, during the early stage of the COVID-19 pandemic, strict lockdown measures had been successfully applied in mainland China and many European countries \cite{xuefei20,guangyu21}.
 However, the strict lockdown policy is not sustainable if the pandemic period continues long enough to cause a severe recession of economic activity and to increase social fatigue \cite{Nigel20,Maria20}.
-Thus, it is necessary to find NPIs that minimize the impact on the social and economic systems.
-The efficacy of various NPIs has been intensively studied based on real data and theoretical models to alleviate the recent pandemic situations \cite{Ferretti20,flaxman20,Perra21,Maier20,Chan21,thurner20,khain20,mukhamadiarov21,choi20,arenas20,schlosser20,Sneppen21,pastor-satorras01,newman02,Balcan09,Zuzek15}.
+Thus, it is necessary to find NPIs that can both suppress the epidemic spreading and minimize the negative impact on social and economic systems.
+To meet these demands, various NPIs have been intensively studied based on real data and theoretical models to alleviate the recent pandemic situations \cite{Ferretti20,flaxman20,Perra21,Maier20,Chan21,thurner20,khain20,mukhamadiarov21,choi20,arenas20,schlosser20,Sneppen21,pastor-satorras01,newman02,Balcan09,Zuzek15}.